 Final quote: “Her heart was a river that carried her out to the sea.”

 So that’s my list!
-I know that was short, but I don’t read series that often, and the series I do know of just don’t apply to the list.
-But if there’s any others that you think I should’ve put on here, do let me know in the comments below.
+I know that was short, but I don’t read series that often, and the series I do know of simply don’t apply.
+But if there are any others that you think I should’ve put on here, do let me know in the comments below.
 Cheers, and happy December!

 (By the way, I’m currently reading the Mistborn trilogy.
 Friends have told me that it’s one of the most satisfying endings ever, so maybe that applies to this list?
 Who knows.
 Fingers crossed!)